 Toby Fitch (Australian)

-Toby Fitch is poetry editor of Overland and program director for the Australian Poets Festival and the Sappho Poetry Reading Series.
-His books include Rawshock, which won the Grace Leven Prize for Poetry 2012, Jerilderies and, most recently The Bloomin’ Notions of Other & Beau.
+Toby Fitch is poetry editor of Overland and program director for Australian Poetry Festival and the Sappho Books Poetry Reading Series.
+His books include Rawshock, which won the Grace Leven Prize for Poetry 2012, Jerilderies and The Bloomin’ Notions of Other & Beau.
+He is also an editor, researcher and a teacher of creative writing.